-Our objectives are to obtain reasonable assurance that the consolidated annual accounts as a whole are free of material misstatement, due to fraud or error, and to issue an audit report that contains our opinion.
+Our objectives are to obtain reasonable assurance about whether the consolidated financial statements as a whole are free from material misstatement, whether due to fraud or error, and to issue an auditor's report that includes our opinion.

-Reasonable security is a high degree of security but does not guarantee that an audit conducted in accordance with the regulations governing the audit activity in force in Spain will always detect a material misstatement when it exists.
-The inaccuracies may be due to fraud or error and are considered material if, individually or in an aggregate way, it can reasonably be expected to influence the economic decisions that users make based on the annual accounts.
+Reasonable assurance is a high level of assurance, but is not a guarantee that an audit conducted in accordance with the audit regulations in force in Spain will always detect a material misstatement when it exists.
+Misstatements can arise from fraud or error and are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of these consolidated financial statements.

-A more detailed description of our responsibilities in relation to the audit of the annual accounts is included in Annex 1 of this audit report.
-This description found on pages 6 and 7 is an integral part of our audit report.
+A further description of our responsibilities for the audit of the consolidated financial statements is included in Appendix 1 to this auditor's report.
+This description, which is on pages 5 and 6, forms part of our auditor's report.